 French Abbey of Notre-Dame d’Annonciation Flourishes with “Latin Mass” Nuns

-Imagine for a moment the most idyllic setting imaginable for a convent.
+Imagine for a moment the most idyllic setting imaginable.
 A traditional monastery of nuns in the south of France amid the vineyards, wineries, olive groves and lavender fields of the coveted Provence-Alpes-Côte region.
 Where the nuns can still be heard singing in unison the Divine Office and sung Mass in Gregorian Chant.
 Where the nuns still enjoy the secret recipe for success, wearing the elegant old Benedictine habit of past centuries with a life of joyful oblation.
 The scene resembles a perfect movie set.
 On the nearby horizon is a picturesque old castle that dominates the landscape for miles, rising above the craggy rocks of the village of Le Barroux.

-This is the Abbaye Notre-Dame de l’Annonciation, located on the edge of the quiet hamlet of Le Barroux.
-This other-worldly place is completely surrounded by wine and olive groves amid the Mediterranean sunshine.
-The fresh community is relatively new, having started in 1979.
-Today it is flourishing with young French-speaking vocations.
-The founding sister, Mother Elisabeth, was a Benedictine nun who heard a clear call to start a new community.
-She responded generously under spiritual direction.
-The original group of sisters began small, with four young ladies who joined as postulants.
-Their first home was an old castle-fort that had once belonged to the Knights of Malta.
-The nuns came under the paternal care of Don Gerard Calvet, a respected monk with years of experience in dealing with discernment.
-The seasoned monk had plans of his own - he had started his own community of “traditional” monks in 1970.
+The first nuns came under the paternal care of Don Gerard Calvet, a respected monk with years of experience in aiding with discernment of a possible monastic vocation.
+The seasoned monk had plans of his own - he started his own community of “traditional” monks in 1970.
 In those early years many came to him asking if there was a similar option for females.
-With paternal solicitude he took the nuns under his spiritual care and assigned them chaplains from his own community to minister to the nuns in their temporary home in the nearby town of Uzies.
+With paternal solicitude he took the nuns under his spiritual care and assigned for them the best possible chaplains from his own community to minister to them in their temporary home in the nearby town of Uzies.

-Providentially, the sisters were finally able to purchase their own property in 1983.
-The farmland they acquired was about two kilometres from the nearby monastery of the men.
-Thanks to the generosity of many friends and family, the nuns began to build.
-The first phase of construction began in 1986.
-In 1987 the sisters were able to move in at long last.
-Gradually over the years other buildings were built.
 The architect of the entire project was Jean-Louis Pages, a French architect born in 1933 in Morocco.
 For 22 years he helped the monks and nuns of Le Barroux build their monasteries.
 The crowning moment came in 2005 when the convent chapel was completed.
-Although all the buildings look from the outside Medieval, they are actually built according to the most modern of building specifications with all the necessary comforts and necessities for well-planned monastic living, including guest quarters for individual women who visit while discerning a possible call to join.
+Although all the buildings look Medieval from the outside, they are actually built according to the most modern of building specifications and techniques with all the necessary comforts and necessities for well-planned monastic living.
+The property includes guest quarters for individual women who visit while discerning a possible call to join.

 By 1989 the sisters had grown into a burgeoning Benedictine community of nearly forty nuns.
 While other convents around them, venerable in age, were dying out, these nuns were thriving and urgently needed more space.
 This helped prompt the Holy See to grant them the temporary status of a conventual priory.
 Meanwhile the sisters awaited the completion of their buildings which included two cloisters and a chapel, yet to be completed.
 Construction plans included an enclosure that would one day enable the priory to be set up as a proper Abbey.

-In 1992 the monastery was elevated to the rank of Abbey, with the decree signed in Rome and the first Abbess Mother Elisabeth, the founding nun.
+In 1992 the monastery was elevated to the rank of Abbey, with the decree signed in Rome and the first Abbess was appointed: Mother Elisabeth, the founding nun.
 In 2001, a new abbess was elected to succeeded the original.
 The newly elected and current abbess is Mother Placide, sister of Fr.
 Arnaud Devillers, FSSP, at one time the Superior General of the Priestly Fraternity of St. Peter.

 In 2005 the new Abbey church with bell tower and organ was finally completed and dedicated.
 For the auspicious occasion a prelate came from the Vatican, Jorge Cardinal Medina Estivez, who was special envoy of Pope Benedict XVI.
 Pope Benedict was fond of the monastery, where he once visited as Joseph Cardinal Ratzinger in 1995.